Sustainable Development Goal 8: Target 8.6: Promote youth employment, education and training

 The full title for Target 8.6 is: "By 2020, substantially reduce the proportion of youth not in employment, education or training".
 Unlike most SDG targets set for the year 2030, this is set to be achieved by 2020.

 It has one indicator.
 Indicator 8.6.1 is the "Proportion of youth (aged 15–24 years) not in education, employment or training".

 Most SDGs are either set to be reached by 2020 or 2030.
 While SDG 8, is due in 2030 target 8.6 has already expired in 2020.

-In 2019, "22 per cent of the world's young people were not in employment, education or training, a figure that has hardly changed since 2005".
+In 2019, "22 percent of the world's young people were not in employment, education or training, a figure that has hardly changed since 2005".

 In Canada, over the years there has been a slight decrease in the number of youths not associated with education, employment and or training (NEET).
 The NEET rates in 1975 were 18% and in 2020, the NEET rates were 20%.

 While there has been progress in many North American and European Countries, this is not the case for most African countries.
 As the NEET rates for youth in the majority of African countries are higher today than in 2015 (when the SDGs were originally implemented).

 Youth that is NEET, are more likely to have adverse effects on their emotional, physical and psychosocial wellbeing.
 The lack of decent employment can also contribute to exacerbating global issues such as poverty and mass migration.